Canning Stewed Tomatoes

 If you are using a weighted gauge canner like the All American or if you live in altitude higher than 1000 feet, the table above will guide you to the adjustments that you need to make.

-When the processing time is done I turn off the heat and let the canner be.
-I do not try to open the canner and I do not remove the weight!
+When processing time is done, turn off the heat and let the canner be.
+Do not try to open the canner and do not remove the weight!
+It’s important that we let the canner lose the pressure and cool gradually.
+Very gradually…

-Once they cooled down completely, I check that they all sealed by pressing on the center of each lid.
+Do not disturb them for at least 10 hours (I usually leave them overnight)… Until they are completely cool.
+Once they cooled down completely, check that they are all sealed by pressing the center of each lid.
 If there is no movement there it means that the jar is sealed and ready for storage.

 Processing Stewed Tomatoes in A Water Bath Canner…